-Like many accounting and finance executives, you are likely using technology as a major part of your time-management toolbox, whether personally with mobile devices and apps or across an entire department leveraging new automation, cloud or ERP systems.
+Like many accounting and finance executives, you are likely using technology as a major part of your time-management toolbox, whether personally with mobile devices and apps or across an entire department leveraging new automation, cloud or enterprise resource planning (ERP) systems.
 However, delegating may not be a natural skill for everyone.
 Done well, though, effectively assigning duties not only helps you better manage your time, but it has the added benefit of allowing you to build your team’s skills.

-- Stay current on time-saving technology.
-As advanced as financial apps and software have become, however, technology can’t do everything.
+When it comes to time management, technology can’t do everything for you.
 Assess what works and doesn’t to save money and minutes.

-- Stop the meeting madness.
 In addition to looking for meetings to cut, see if there are gatherings that can be shorter.
 Even if it’s shifting an hour-long discussion to 45 minutes, every little bit helps.
-You can reinforce the tighter schedule – and urgency of staying on track – by scheduling meetings in 15-minute intervals instead of 30 minutes.
+You can reinforce the tighter schedule, and the urgency of staying on track, by scheduling meetings in 15-minute intervals instead of 30 minutes.